X-rays Emission: a novel tool to detect Extensive Air Showers: Introduction

 To improve CR observations above PeV energies, in recent years, the detection of EAS from high-altitude platforms (at around 35 km) has attracted growing interest in the astroparticle physics community.
 With respect to on-ground setups, high-altitude detection offers significant advantages, including broader geometric acceptance, reduced atmospheric absorption, and enhanced detection efficiency.
 This observational approach has motivated a number of balloon-borne experiments, such as EUSO-SPB2~\cite{euso_spb2}, PUEO~\cite{pueo}, and PBR~\cite{pbr}.
-At high altitudes, the EAS is observed only through its radiative emissions due to: fluorescence (visible-UV), Cherenkov (visible-UV) and geo-synchrotron processes, the latter provides signals spanning from radio waves up to X-rays (hereafter we will collectively define X-rays the emissions in the energy range above 1 keV) \cite{Colin:2006nj,cummings2021modeling1,cummings2021modeling2,raspass_theory,raspass_simulation}.
-Fluorescence emission, due to the excitation/de-excitation of atmospheric Nitrogen \cite{Colin:2006nj}, has an isotropic nature and can be observed only at the highest energies ($>10^2$ PeV), while Cherenkov and geo-synchrotron emissions, directly produced by the relativistic EAS's secondary particles, are highly anisotropic and can be observed starting from PeV energies \cite{cummings2021modeling1,cummings2021modeling2,raspass_theory,raspass_simulation}.
+At high altitudes, the EAS is observed only through its radiative emissions due to: fluorescence (UV), Cherenkov (visible-UV) and geo-synchrotron processes, the latter provides signals spanning from radio waves up to X-rays (hereafter we will collectively define X-rays as the emission in the energy range above \qty{1}{keV}) \cite{Colin:2006nj,cummings2021modeling1,cummings2021modeling2,raspass_theory,raspass_simulation}.
+Fluorescence emission, due to the excitation/de-excitation of atmospheric Nitrogen \cite{Colin:2006nj}, has an isotropic nature and can be observed only at the highest energies ($>$ \qty{E2}{PeV}), while Cherenkov and geo-synchrotron emissions, directly produced by the relativistic EAS's secondary particles, are highly anisotropic and can be observed starting from PeV energies \cite{cummings2021modeling1,cummings2021modeling2,raspass_theory,raspass_simulation}.

-In the present paper we will concentrate on the X-rays emission from EAS, an emission mechanism that, to the best of our knowledge, has not yet been explicitly modeled (although some initial work has been presented in~\cite{krizmanic_initial}) and, as we will discuss, can be observed only through high altitude detectors.
-X-rays emission from EAS is due to the synchrotron process suffered by relativistic electrons (hereafter both e$^+$ and e$^-$), largely dominating the EAS development, interacting with the geomagnetic field.
-For an electron of Lorentz factor $\gamma$ and pitch angle $\alpha_\text{p}$ (formed by the particle's momentum and the magnetic field direction), the emitted synchrotron radiation is concentrated in a band about the critical frequency,
+In the present paper we will concentrate on the X-ray emission from EAS, an emission mechanism that has not yet been explicitly modeled (although some initial work has been presented in~\cite{krizmanic_initial}) and, as we will discuss, can be observed only through high altitude detectors.
+X-ray emission from EAS is due to the synchrotron process suffered by relativistic electrons (hereafter both e$^+$ and e$^-$), largely dominating the EAS development, interacting with the geomagnetic field.
+For an electron of Lorentz factor $\gamma$ and pitch angle $\alpha_\text{p}$ (formed by the particle's momentum and the magnetic field direction, see also Fig. 6.1 of~\cite{rybicki2024radiative}), the emitted synchrotron radiation is concentrated in a band about the critical frequency,